Bella Akhmadulina: Personal life

 Bella's first marriage in 1954 was to Yevgeny Yevtushenko, another famous poet of the era; her second husband, whom she married in 1960, was Yuri Nagibin, a major novelist and screenwriter.
 Her third marriage in 1971 to film director Eldar Kuliev produced a daughter, Elizaveta Kulieva, who is also a poet.
 In 1974, she married her last husband, the famous artist and stage designer Boris Messerer.
 They had homes in Peredelkino and Moscow.
+They were married from 1974 to her death in 2010.
+Akhmadulina spoke of having a "guiding light" and believing that "something or someone looks after us”.

 Death

 Akhmadulina died at her home in Peredelkino near Moscow on 29 November 2010 at the age of 73.
 Akhmadulina's husband said her death was from a heart condition, describing it as a "cardiovascular crisis".
 Dmitry Medvedev and Vladimir Putin both paid tribute, with Medvedev writing on his blog that the death was an "irreparable loss".
 Medevdev also wrote that Akhmadulina's poetry was a "classic of Russian literature".
+Akhmadulina was buried in Novodevichy Cemetery in Moscow, memorialised by a grave monument.